 Julie Layshock, At-Large Academia

-Marina Steiner, At-Large Student Representative
+Anastasia McConachie, At-Large Student Representative

-You can access descriptions of roles HERE.
+You can access descriptions of Board officer and member roles HERE.